surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 4.1.0-b.1 =
+= 4.1.0 =

-(2018/05/01) Added a new "Item Type by Term Taxonomy" option.
+(2018/05/02) Added a new "Item Type by Term Taxonomy" option.
 Fixed an undefined $mod variable warning when saving term meta.

-= 4.0.0 =

-(2018/04/26) Gutenberg support added: Added support for jQuery based Gutenberg notices.
-Added a refresh for the SSO metabox when saving a Gutenberg post.